ToadNetwork/Docs/fundamentals/glossary.md

 ## Staking

-If you put your tokens into a pool (e.g. a farm) then you effectively own a share of that pool.
+If you put your tokens into a pool (e.g. a farm), then you effectively own a share of that pool.
 In other words, you have a stake in the pool.
-The process of you suppling your tokens to the pool is therefore called staking.
+The process of you supplying your tokens to the pool is therefore called staking.

 See also [#farming](glossary.md#farming "mention").

 ## Tokenomics

-{% hint style="info" %}
-Docs in progress
-{% endhint %}
+Tokenomics is a wordplay on token and economics.
+It usually refers to different properties and mechanics of a token.
+Properties can things like a max supply.
+Mechanics can be things like sell, buy or transaction taxes, reflections or minter functionalities.

 ## Total Supply